-Upper Oswego River Professional Review and Guide
+Upper Oswego River Professional Guide

 "Also called the Oswego Canal, this stream is formed by the convergence of the Oneida and Seneca Rivers at Three Rivers.
 Draining Oneida Lake and the eastern half of the Finger Lakes, it flows north for 22 miles to feed Lake Ontario, tumbling over six dams and passing through six locks.
 Key species:Walleye, northern pike, channel catfish, black crappie, largemouth bass, and smallmouth bass"